 Both generations share similar core beliefs of the Christian faith.

 Language and culture are the lens through people from Chinese and Western backgrounds read & understand a book; similarly for the Bible.
 Due to culture, worldviews, and English and Chinese translations of the Bible, there are some nuances in teaching emphasis.
 An example is the meaning of church as one family (一家).
 Another example is the use of the word 拣 选 (chosen) in some Chinese congregations.
 Furthermore, discipleship programs, and Bible school training emphasis/approach may differ between the 2 generations who grew up in different parts of the world.

 One comment I’ve heard from some English speaking overseas Chinese Christians (i.e. not born in China) is that they view migrant Chinese churches as only interested in reaching out to Chinese people.

 I believe … this is a language issue, as most first generation folks are most comfortable in their mother tongue.
 To reach out to the non-Chinese in a English-speaking Western country, they have to use English.
 This means learning to communicate, effectively hold a conversation, pray and share God’s word confidently and fluently in English (including reading the Bible in English).
 Crossing any culture, and confidently using another language fluently is not easy for any of us.
 Besides, there are so many Chinese to reach out to (more than a billion).
 In general, most migrant Chinese believers are actively evangelistic in their own ethnic communities.

-On a side note, for anyone from a mono-culture to move into cross-cultural ministry or missions, involves a learning curve — learn a native language, and be cultural sensitive and respectful of other cultures.
+On a side note, for anyone from a mono-culture to move into cross-cultural ministry or missions, involves a learning curve — learn a native language, accepting social norms, eating strange food, and be cultural sensitive and respectful of other cultures.